MariaLeszczynska/R-methods-of-data-reporting/README.md

 # R Methods of Data Reporting

 This repository contains my two final projects completed for my Methods of Data Reporting in R course.
-The course focused on using R and the `tidyverse` to produce clean, communicative, and reproducible data reports, with a strong emphasis on visual storytelling and good code practices.
+The course focused on using R and tidyverse to produce clean, communicative, and reproducible data reports, with a strong emphasis on visual storytelling and good code practices.
 ---
 ## Projects (report html links below):